Skip to content

 Pricing

-⭐⭐⭐⭐ Bookings is included in Microsoft 365, which costs as low as $6/user/month and comes with dozens of apps
+⭐⭐⭐⭐ Bookings is included in Microsoft 365, which starts at $7.20/user/month and comes with dozens of apps

-⭐⭐⭐ Calendly's cost of $12/month is reasonable, but its per-user pricing adds up fast for teams; its free plan can meet basic scheduling needs
+⭐⭐⭐ Calendly's starting cost of $12/month is reasonable, but its per-user pricing adds up fast, and most teams will need the $20/user/month plan; its free plan can meet basic scheduling needs

 Ease of use